 Medications For Dementia Patients

-Memantine is a drug that helps to regulate the glutamate in your brain.
-Glutamate is a chemical that is involved in very important functions of your brain.
-It helps to control learning and memory.
+Memantine can manage the glutamate in your brain.
+Glutamate is a chemical that is usually involved in several key brain functions, such as learning and memory.
 Taking memantine has the potential to improve a patient's cognitive abilities in the short term.
-Even if it isn't a long-term solution, it is a promising medication that helps millions of people around the world.
+Even if it isn't necessarily a long-term solution, it can be a promising medication that may help millions of people around the world.

 Medications For Vascular Dementia

-Vascular dementia is treated a little bit differently than other types of the condition.
-Vascular dementia typically occurs after a patient has suffered a stroke.
-This form of dementia can also be brought about due to extremely high blood pressure, unchecked thyroid problems, high cholesterol, issues with blood sugar, and even vitamin deficiencies.
-It can be disheartening to know that these issues could lead to vascular dementia, but it is very treatable.
+Vascular dementia is often treated differently than other types of dementia.
+Vascular dementia typically occurs after a patient has experienced a stroke.
+This form of dementia can also be brought about due to extremely high blood pressure, unchecked thyroid problems, high cholesterol, issues with blood sugar, and vitamin deficiencies.

-Vascular dementia can be treated by prescribing high blood pressure medications, cholesterol medications, vitamins, diabetes medications, and much more.
-Essentially, to prevent vascular dementia, you will need to eliminate or improve the conditions that caused it in the first place.
-This can involve getting your blood pressure under control, eating a healthy diet, and maintaining proper blood sugar levels.
+Treatment for vascular dementia may involve prescribing high blood pressure medications, cholesterol medications, vitamins, diabetes medications, and more.
+To treat vascular dementia, you will likely need to eliminate or improve the conditions that may have contributed to it in the first place.